-Despite the great successes achieved with the existing codes in various scenarios, challenges remain for solving the equilibrium problem, especially for the cases with high beta, solvers was realized a long time ago.
-It has, for example, led to the development of the VMEC code for 3D equilibria [15].
-Later, the edge equilibrium code (EEC) was developed in order to address the numerical challenges pertaining to the tokamak edge equilibrium problem [35].
+Despite the great successes achieved with the existing codes in various scenarios, challenges remain for solving the equilibrium problem, especially for the cases with high beta, strong shaping, and diverter geometries that give rise to separatrices.
+The need for adaptive solvers was realized a long time ago.
+It has, for example, led to the development of the VMEC code for 3D equilibria.15 Later, the edge equilibrium code (EEC) was developed in order to address the numerical challenges pertaining to the tokamak edge equilibrium problem.34